aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-image/_index.md

 // Save updated document
 pdfDocument.Save(dataDir);
 ```
+{{% alert color="primary" %}}

->By default, the JPEG quality is set to 100%.
+By default, the JPEG quality is set to 100%.
 To apply better compression and quality, use the following overloads:

+{{% /alert %}}

 - the Replace method overload is added into the XImageCollection class: public void Replace(int index, Stream stream, int quality)
-- the Add method overload is added into the XImageCollection class: public void Add(Stream stream, int quality)
+- the Add method overload is added into the XImageCollection class: public void Add(Stam stream, int quality)

 ## Add Image in an Existing PDF File (Facades)